 A "pet animal" as defined in Art.
-3 of Regulation (EC) No. 1069/2009 is understood to mean: "any animal belonging to species normally nourished and kept but not consumed, by humans for purposes other than farming".
+3 of Regulation (EC) No 1069/2009 is understood to mean: "any animal belonging to species normally nourished and kept but not consumed, by humans for purposes other than farming".

-"Pet food" for the purposes of this guideline, means feed and chew toys for pets (initially dogs and cats) that contain only food-grade meat and by-products or Category 3 material as defined in Chapter 4.1.
-Table 1 delineates the product groups.
+"Pet food" for the purposes of this guideline, refers to feed and chews for pets (initially dogs and cats).
+Meat and animal by-products contained in pet food may only be used if they are of human-grade quality or Category 3 material as defined in Chapter 4.1.